Henk Buck

-Henk Buck (born Dordrecht, 1930) is an organic chemist.
-He studied at the University of Leiden where he received his PhD in 1959.
-He got a lectorship at the University in Theoretical Organic Chemistry in 1964.
+Henk Buck (7 February 1930 – 27 November 2023) was a Dutch organic chemist.
+He was born in Dordrecht on 7 February 1930.
+Buck studied at the University of Leiden where he received his PhD in 1959.
+He got a lectorship at the university in Theoretical Organic Chemistry in 1964.
 For his research he received the Golden Medal of the Royal Netherlands Chemical Society in 1967.
-In 1970 he was appointed as professor of Physical Organic Chemistry and Organic Chemistry at the University of Technology in Eindhoven.
-Because there was no Chair for Theoretical Chemistry and Biochemistry he gave lectures in organic chemistry, physical organic chemistry, theoretical organic chemistry, biochemistry and biotechnology.
-From 1988-1991 he was Dean of the Chemical Faculty.
+In 1970 he was appointed professor of Physical Organic Chemistry and Organic Chemistry at the University of Technology in Eindhoven.
+Because there was no chair for Theoretical Chemistry and Biochemistry he gave lectures in organic chemistry, physical organic chemistry, theoretical organic chemistry, biochemistry and biotechnology.
+From 1988 to 1991 he was Dean of the Chemical Faculty.
 For his scientific contributions he became a member of the Royal Netherlands Academy of Arts and Sciences in 1979.
 During his scientific career he published more than 300 scientific papers spread over a large area of the chemical field.
 Under his supervision 43 chemical engineers obtained their PhD.
-The end of his career came prematurely because of a publication in Science in 1990 that had to be retracted because of flawed research.
+The end of his career came prematurely because of a publication in Science in 1990 regarding a possible cure for cancer that had to be retracted because of flawed research.